 In Type 1 diabetes, the disease was not caused by modifiable actions, nor can any amount of effort on our part reverse the disease and eliminate necessary treatment.
-The same is NOT true for Type 2 diabetes, which is both preventable and reversible.
+The same is not ALWAYS true for Type 2 diabetes, which is both often preventable and reversible.
 Therefore, I consider Type 2 a disorder, rather than a disease.

 You see, something has gone drastically wrong in the treatment of things that ail us.
 Less than 100 years ago, antibiotics were invented (or should I say discovered.)
 In the treatment of acute conditions, antibiotics are life saving.
 And it goes the same with ALL acute medical care.
 If you sever a limb, you will be incredibly thankful when you visit an emergency room, have the bleeding stopped, the limb repaired and any infection killed.
 Truly amazing!

-But how did we go from this, to attempting to use medicine to fix everything that ails us, INCLUDING things we have done to ourselves?
-(Even though often unintentionally.)
+But how did we go from this, to attempting to use medicine to fix everything that ails us?
 Most, if not all chronic diseases are related to lifestyle and environment.
 Why then, are we throwing pills and injections, at disorders that can be prevented or reversed by lifestyle?

 Keep in mind, if you have a lifestyle disorder, NO AMOUNT of medicine you throw at it will reverse the problem.
 And most often, the medicine will not even control the symptoms.
 Because you have not stopped the underlying problem, the symptoms will get worse, requiring more and more medicine.
 You will, in effect, become a hamster on a wheel, expending lots of energy, but getting nowhere!